P0nj4/iOS-libraries/README.md

 * [ScalingCarousel - MAP](https://github.com/superpeteblaze/ScalingCarousel) - ScalingCarousel provides a simple carousel-style collection view.
 It takes care of cell presentation, scaling each cell as the collection view is scrolled.
 * [ESTabBarController](https://github.com/eggswift/ESTabBarController) - Customizable TabBarViewController
 * [CardSlider](https://github.com/saoudrizwan/CardSlider) - Innovative twist to Tinder cards for iOS
-* [CRNetworkButton](https://github.com/Cleveroad/CRNetworkButton) - Button with loading animation included
 * [CRPageViewController](https://github.com/Cleveroad/CRPageViewController) - While a standard page view allows you to navigate between pages by using simple gestures
 * [Quick chat](https://github.com/aslanyanhaik/Quick-Chat) - Real time chat app written in Swift 3 using Firebase
 * [TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit) - is an easy to use icon transition kit that allows to smoothly change from one shape to another

+#### UIButton Components
+* [WCLShineButton](https://github.com/631106979/WCLShineButton) - This is a UI lib for iOS.
+Effects like shining
+* [CRNetworkButton](https://github.com/Cleveroad/CRNetworkButton) - Button with loading animation included

 #### UICollections Components
 * [ADLivelyCollectionView](http://applidium.github.io/ADLivelyCollectionView/) - add custom animations to any UICollectionView